 How to Open Base64 PDF in New Tab

-This code shows how to open a decoded Base64 PDF in a new tab/window.
+This code snippet demonstrates how to open a Base64-decoded PDF in a new tab or window.

 openPdfInNewTab(): void { if (this.base64Pdf) { const byteCharacters = atob(this.base64Pdf); const byteNumbers = new Array(byteCharacters.length); for (let i = 0; i < byteCharacters.length; i++) { byteNumbers[i] = byteCharacters.charCodeAt(i); } const byteArray = new Uint8Array(byteNumbers); const blob = new Blob([byteArray], { type: 'application/pdf' }); const blobUrl = URL.createObjectURL(blob); window.open(blobUrl, '_blank'); // This opens the new tab } }